Frequently Asked Questions (FAQ)

 Please apply during the application time (September – December 1st) via our application portal to Matter to Life Heidelberg University and/or University of Göttingen.
-The link to the application portal and further information to the application process can be found here.
-If you apply to both sites, your applications will be treated independently.
+The link to the application portal and further information on the application process can be found here .

 Applying to the Max Planck School Matter to Life is done through an online application portal on the Application page.
 If you are accessing the portal for the first time, you need to first create an account.
-After this, you will be taken to the general Max Planck Schools portal, where you will need to choose the Matter to Life program (click on the logo), then choose the University of your choice (Heidelberg University or University of Göttingen) by clicking on the respective logo.
-Important to take into account: Applicants to Heidelberg University are also required to mail in a hard copy of their application before the deadline.
-Please see the Application page for more details and the link to the portal.
+After this, you will be taken to the general Max Planck Schools portal, where you will need to choose the Matter to Life program (click on the respective logo).
+Please see the Application page for more details as well as the link to the portal.

-1) Your paper/written application will be reviewed by the admissions committee who will consider your grades and your suitability for the program based on your CV and motivation letter
+1) Your application will be reviewed by the admission committee who will consider your grades and your suitability for the program based on your transcript and motivation letter.

-3) Candidates who progress to this round will be invited for a second round of interviews where you will discuss a publication from one of the Matter to Life Faculty.
+3) Candidates who progress to this round will be invited for a second round of interviews where you will discuss 1 to 2 publications from the Matter to Life Faculty.
 This will be sent to you beforehand.

-Based on the evaluation of all three stages, the final top ten candidates will be selected.
+Based on the evaluation of all three stages, the final top twenty candidates will be selected.